My Products

 apigw-myproducts-list_ko

-• Product ID: unique ID of a product that is automatically set during product creation
+• Product ID: Unique ID of a product that is automatically set during product creation.

-• Product name: name of a product set during product creation
+• Product name: Name of a product set during product creation.

-• Description: description of a product set during product creation
+• Description: Description of a product set during product creation.

-• Status: displays API post status
+• Status: Displays API post status.

-• API Keys: status of API Key connected to Product by status.
-Clicki-apigateway-apikeys to move to API key confirmation, addition, status change, Usage Plan confirmation, and edit screen
+• API keys: Status of API key connected to product by status.
+Clicki-apigateway-apikeys to move to API key confirmation, addition, status change, usage plan confirmation, and edit screen.

-• API name: click the API name to go to the API management screen
+• API name: Click the API name to go to the API management screen.

-Edit Product
+Edit product

-To edit a product, follow these steps:
+To edit a product:

 2. Click the My Products menu.

-4. Edit product information from the Edit Product screen, and click [Edit Product].
+4. Edit product information from the Edit product screen, and click [Edit Product].

-• Name: display the name of product
+• Name: Displays the name of the product.

-• Description: edit and enter the description of the product
+• Description: Edit and enter the description of the product.

-• Subscription type: select the product subscription type
+• Subscription type: Select the product subscription type.

-Delete Product
+Delete product

-To delete a product, follow these steps:
+To delete a product:

 2. Click the My Products menu.

-Register API
+Register APIs.

 Create API